Setup & OrganizeSaved Views

 2. Adjust filters as needed

-3. Click Update View to save changes in place, or Save as New to spin off a variant
+3. Click Save changes to update the view in place, or Save as new to spin off a variant

 Common Saved Views